guilhem/captain/README.md

 -c, --commit-tags=false: Pull the 'commit' docker tags.
 If branch-tags=true, it also pulls the 'branch-commit' docker tags
 ```

-### self-update

-Updates Captain to the last available version.

 ### version

 Display version